 How do we find accommodation online?
 90% of the time we use Agoda.
 A friend here in London said he’d never heard of them, which surprised me because they’re huge.
 They are number 1 for Asia and we use them wherever we are in the world.
 That’s not just because we recommend them as affiliates.
 We find their website easy to use, you can search for 2 adults 2 kids and insert ages ( this means kids under x years stay free deals are taken into account) and results can be ordered by price.
 My favourite feature on the Agoda website is the map, you can zoom in and out, drag the map around with your mouse and find what is available where.
 This tool often helps us determine where we’ll stay in a particular country, for example when we’re free-form road-tripping Europe.
 They also allow us to collect valuable points to redeem against future stays and their customer sevice is great.
 They’ve allowed us to cancel more than once, even when the listing said cancellation wasn’t possible.

 So yes, we recommend Agoda and throughout this website you’ll find links to hotels we use or recommend, via their booking site.
+On the occasions where Agoda doesn’t perform we’ll happily skip to Booking dot com or Hotels Combined.

 We often book the day before, or even hours before arrival, it’s no big deal and anyone could do it.

-We find that searching every booking engine from Couch Surfing, to AirBnb to Booking.com to Hotels Combined just wastes our time, we go to Agoda and be done with it, often in minutes.
+We find that searching every booking engine from Couch Surfing, to AirBnb to Booking.com to Hotels Combined just wastes our time, we go to Agoda and hope to be done with it, often in minutes.

 So the concept I had in mind when I started this post was uncertainty.
 Our lives are most certainly full of it but modern technology makes fixing that situation in moments entirely possible and that’s part of the way we take uncertainty in our stride.